jacobdbrown4/jacob_brown/_pages/log.md

 * **Thursday**:
   * added several pages to SpyDrNet SHREC documentation including ones about organs, functions, and voter algorithms.
 * **Friday**:
+  * worked on presentation
+  * worked on another way to check the replication tool

 ### Week 6: May 31, 2021
 * **Weekly Goals** :